 Working in teams to analyze and solve problems is common in most careers today.
 In most careers it is important to learn certain skills of group communication if one is to contribute to the success of work teams.
 This course will utilize a core of theory in enabling students to learn such skills by putting them into practice.
 Prerequisite: CO 111.

 CO 260 Intercultural Communication: 3 semester hours

 Cross cultural contact is a fact of everyday life, and its frequency will only increase.
-To assist students in successfully navigating such encounters this course will introduce the theoretical background and problems involved with contemporary attempts to communicate betwen cultures, with a special focus on the attendant problems of interacting with specifically non-western cultures.
+To assist students in successfully navigating such encounters this course will introduce the theoretical background and problems involved with contemporary attempts to communicate between cultures, with a special focus on the attendant problems of interacting with specifically non-western cultures.
 In addition to theory, students will be exposed to certain skills necessary to make such encounters succeed in everyday life.

 CO 270 Interpersonal Communication: 3 semester hours

 This course integrates theory and practice.
 Students study the premise of symbolic interaction theory - it is only through our interactions with others that we define ourselves as individuals.
 The course deals with the basic concepts of person-to-person communication, such as the relationship between verbal and nonverbal language, the intent and result of message sharing, and the variables in communicative efforts.
 Students will learn and apply relational/interactional theory and perceptual, dramaturgical, and dialogic theory as they engage in practical education experiences.
 Knowledge of theoretical perspectives of communication enables students to create, assign meaning to and disseminate and evaluate messages as they interact in relationships.
 Prerequisites: CO 101 and CO 111.